Dhanvika27/road-scene-segmentation/README.md

 ---

 ## Conclusion
-This project demonstrates the effectiveness of U-Net with an ResNet50 backbone for road scene segmentation on the CamVid dataset.
+This project demonstrates the effectiveness of U-Net with a ResNet50 backbone for road scene segmentation on the CamVid dataset.
 The model achieves a strong balance between accuracy and efficiency, making it suitable for real-world applications such as autonomous driving and advanced driver assistance systems (ADAS).

 > **Note:** Training was performed on CPU due to hardware constraints.
 >